-This study investigated the effect of montelukast therapy on clinical signs and on objective parameters in recurrently wheezy children, aged 6 to 24 months.
-The results demonstrated that 8 weeks' montelukast therapy had no effect on the number of symptom-free days, use of rescue medication, the number of exacerbations, lung function, AR or on the extent of airway inflammation in these patients.
+This study investigated the effect of montelukast therapy on clinical signs and on objective parameters in recurrently wheezy children aged 6-24 months.
+The results demonstrated that 8 weeks of montelukast therapy had no effect on the number of symptom-free days, use of rescue medication, the number of exacerbations, lung function, airway responsiveness or on the extent of airway inflammation in these patients.
 The response to treatment was independent of the presence or absence of concurrent atopic eczema, family history of asthma or SPT positivity.
 On the positive side, montelukast treatment was well tolerated.

 The pathophysiology of wheeze and the effectiveness of treatment changes with age.
-In placebo-controlled studies montelukast has been reported to be safe and effective in school-aged children with persistent symptoms [3] as well as in preschool children with persistent [4] or intermittent symptoms [5].
-LTRAs block the action of cysteinyl leukotrienes, which catalyze the inflammatory cascade emerging from eosinophils, mast cells and alveolar macrophages [19].
-Montelukast improves lung function and reduces bronchoconstriction induced by exercise, cold air and methacholine in schoolaged [3, 20] and in preschool children [6, 7].
+In placebo-controlled studies, montelukast has been reported to be safe and effective in school-aged children with persistent symptoms [3], as well as in pre-school children with persistent [4] or intermittent symptoms [5].
+LTRAs block the action of cysteinyl leukotrienes, which catalyse the inflammatory cascade emerging from eosinophils, mast cells and alveolar macrophages [19].
+Montelukast improves lung function and reduces bronchoconstriction induced by exercise, cold air and methacholine in school-aged [3, 20] and in pre-school children [6, 7].
 In addition, in school-aged asthmatic children, montelukast has been found to improve inflammatory biomarkers [21].
-However, when compared with low-dose ICS treatment, it has consistently been less effective in children aged > 2 years [22].
-The excellent safety profile, oral administration route, once-daily dosing, and possibly, better adherence to treatment are the advantages of montelukast.
+However, when compared with low-dose ICS treatment, it has consistently been less effective in children aged >2 yrs [22].
+The excellent safety profile, oral administration route, oncedaily dosing and, possibly, better adherence to treatment are the advantages of montelukast.
 Due to its safety and the ease of oral administration, montelukast may seem like an attractive drug in the treatment of very young children.

 We tested the hypothesis that montelukast would represent effective treatment in very young recurrently wheezy children.
-Before treatment, 83% our patients experienced dyspnea or wheeze both during and between colds and they could be phenotyped as multiple-trigger wheezers.
+Before treatment, 83% of our patients experienced dyspnoea or wheeze both during and between colds, and they could be phenotyped as multiple-trigger wheezers.
 The rest suffered troublesome viral wheeze.
-Children had used rescue medication on average on more than three days per week.
-The mean duration of respiratory symptoms of the recruited patients was about eight months.
-It has to be emphasized that the children in our study represent a subgroup of the vast number of young wheezy children.
-Our hospital is a tertiary centre and the children evaluated likely represent the more severe end of the spectrum.
+Children had used rescue medication on average on >3 days per week.
+The mean duration of respiratory symptoms of the recruited patients was \sim 8 months.
+It has to be emphasised that the children in our study represent a subgroup of the vast number of young wheezy children.
+Our hospital is a tertiary centre and the children evaluated probably represent the more severe end of the spectrum.

-The National Asthma Education and Prevention Program (NAEPP) recommends that a physician should consider daily controller medication trial for children who consistently require symptomatic treatment >2 days a week for > 4 weeks [1].
-The ranking of evidence of the expert panel was D, i.e. panel consensus judgement without clinical literature addressing the subject.
+The National Asthma Education and Prevention Program recommends that a physician should consider daily controller medication trial for children who consistently require symptomatic treatment >2 days per week for >4 weeks [1].
+According to the National Asthma Education and Prevention Program, the ranking of evidence of the expert panel was D, i.e. panel consensus judgement without clinical literature addressing the subject.
 The preferred treatment is daily ICS at a low dose with alternative treatments including montelukast [1].
-Recently, the Practall guidelines for paediatric asthma have also proposed that montelukast may be used occasionally even as a first line treatment in wheezy infants [2].
+Recently, the PRACTALL (PRACTical ALLergy) guidelines for paediatric asthma have also proposed that montelukast may be used occasionally even as a first line treatment in wheezy infants [2].
 However, there is very little evidence to back up these recommendations.
-Maintenance treatment with ICS is recommended in ERS Task Force recommendations for multiple-trigger wheeze and ICS or montelukast on a trial basis in small children with recurrent wheeze [12].
-According to a recent meta-analysis, infants and preschoolers, with recurrent wheezing suffered less symptoms and improved their lung function during ICS treatment [23].
-Our results do not fully support the current recommendations in the international asthma guidelines.
-There are clearly too few trials available which have evaluated the effectiveness of montelukast treatment in very young children with recurrent wheeze.
+Maintenance treatment with ICS is recommended in European Respiratory Society Task Force recommendations for multiple-trigger